Barilius auropurpureus Annandale, 1918; Devario auropurpureus (Annandale 1918); Inlecypris auropurpureus (Annandale, 1918)

 auropurpureus: from the Latin aurum, meaning ‘gold’, and purpureus, meaning ‘clothed in purple’.

-Known only from the isolated mountain lake of Inle and surrounding watershed in Shan state, eastern Myanmar.
+Known only from the isolated lake of Inlé and surrounding watershed in Shan state, eastern Myanmar.

 Type locality is given as ‘Inlé Lake basin, South Shan States, Myanmar’.

-Lake Inle lies in a karstic valley known as the Yawnghwe basin located almost 900m above sea level in the Shan Plateau region and is home to many endemic animals including nine species of fish and numerous gastropods.
+Lake Inlé lies in a karstic valley almost 900m above sea level in the Shan Plateau region and is home to many endemic animals including nine species of fish and numerous gastropods.
+The water is clear, shallow (2-3 metres deep in most places) and has a very fertile, loamy substrate, although it can be muddy and turbid around the margins.

 Maximum Standard Length